Hameedullah-Asadi3300/Hameedullah-Asadi3300/README.md

 This repo contains a to-do-app developed using JavaScript, React library.

 fork the repo, change the directory to the forked location using CLI or VS COde termainl.
-Run npm start and the app will run on your local host using port 3000 the same as such: http://localhost:3001/
+Run npm start and the app will run on your local host using port either 3000 or 3001 such as: http://localhost:3001/

 You will see the home page as follows:
 ![image](https://github.com/Hameedullah-Asadi3300/to-do-app/assets/123219655/dd1a1f9f-6969-4f35-9e4b-c14f677c6feb)